-Every family has their own priorities in travel planning, but for us exploring the natural world is always high on the list.
+Every traveler has their own priorities in travel planning, but for us exploring the natural world is always high on the list.
 There’s something awe-inspiring and deeply gratifying about reaching a beautiful view after you’ve really worked for it.
 Sometimes, though, the challenge is getting our *cough* younger *cough* team members on board.
-We checked out some of the top kid-friendly hikes on Oahu and now we’re reporting back to you on what it was really like taking your average mainland kid on them.
+We checked out some of the top kid-friendly hikes on Oahu (which are also perfect for less experienced adult hikers) and now we’re reporting back to you on what it was really like taking your average mainland kid on them.

 For context, our son turned 7 during our time on Oahu and our daughter was a little over four.
 He’s an experienced hiker who’s tackled mountains in Patagonia, she’s only done a few hikes on her own two feet (with the rest being in our favorite baby carrier and toddler carrier).
 As you can imagine, it takes some planning – and trial and error – to satisfy everyone’s needs.
 But these easy hikes on Oahu will do the trick for most visitors, just pick your scenery!